Leading personal injury and medical negligence solicitors

 The inevitable increase in the discount rate and consequent reduction of future loss awards for seriously injured claimants will undoubtedly profit the insurance industry.
 The Ministry of Justice has already asked insurers for their commitment to pass on the benefit of their financial gains from the new discount rate to their customers.
 Whether and to what extent the insurers will do so remains to be seen.

 Sadly, Boyes Turner’s personal injury team have had recent experience of defendant insurers trying to delay settlement of serious injury claims in the hope that delays will reduce the claimant’s compensation.

 In clinical negligence, NHS Resolution have not resorted to such behaviour and Boyes Turner’s clinical negligence team continue to achieve high value awards for our severely disabled clients.

 The Civil Liability Bill will now make its way through the House of Commons with the potential for further amendment, before finally being enacted as law.

-If you or a family member have suffered serious injury as a result of medical negligence call our specialist medical negligence solicitors on 0118 952 7219 or email email@example.com.
+If you or a family member have suffered serious injury as a result of medical negligence contact our specialist medical negligence solicitors by email: email@example.com.